Petula Clark: 2000–present

-On 11 December 2011 the Saw Doctors released their version of "Downtown", featuring Clark.
+On 11 December 2011, the Saw Doctors released their version of "Downtown", featuring Clark.
 She appeared in the video for the song, which they recorded in Galway, and she in Paris.
 On 22 December 2011, the record reached number two on the Irish chart.
-In February 2012 Clark completed her first New York City show since 1975.
+In February 2012, Clark completed her first New York City show since 1975.
 Her show featured a parody of "Downtown", an idea that came from her musical director Grant Sturiale.
-After the end of her season, which had to be extended due to the demand for tickets, she returned to Paris to promote her new album, before flying to Australia for a tour.
+After the end of her season, which was extended due to the demand for tickets, she returned to Paris to promote her new album, before flying to Australia for a tour.

-She appeared as guest on Radio 4's The Reunion in August 2012.
+Clark appeared as a guest on Radio 4's The Reunion in August 2012.
 In January 2013, she released a new album titled Lost in You.
 The album contains new music and some covers.
 She remade her famous "Downtown", and performed a cover of Gnarls Barkley's "Crazy".
 She also performed a new song called "Cut Copy Me", which had a 14-week run in the Belgium chart.
 The album entered the UK national album chart at number 24 on Sunday, 3 March 2013.
 Two of the songs, "Crazy" and "Downtown", were performed in Jools Holland's New Year "Hootenanny" on 1 January 2013, along with her 1966 number-six hit, "I Couldn't Live Without Your Love".
-On 20 June 2015 she appeared with the Midtown Men at the Beacon Theatre in New York City, performing "Downtown".
+On 20 June 2015, she appeared with the Midtown Men at the Beacon Theatre in New York City, performing "Downtown".
 Clark released a new English-language album, From Now On, in October 2016, and completed a tour of the UK to promote it.
-Clark made a cameo appearance in the 2017 London Heathrow Airport Christmas television commercial, accompanied by her song, "I Couldn't Live without Your Love".
+She made a cameo appearance in the 2017 London Heathrow Airport Christmas television commercial, accompanied by her song "I Couldn't Live without Your Love".